The Hidden Cost of Big Calves

 Birth weight is highly correlated to a calf’s gestation period.
-Studies have shown big calves have longer gestation periods.
-We’ve personally seen instances where big 90-pound calves have gestation periods that are 20+ days longer than 70-pound calves.
+Studies have shown big calves have longer gestation periods, up to 20 days longer in fact.

 The hidden cost associated with a longer gestation period is in the cow’s inability to get bred back on time.
 It’s nearly impossible for a cow with a long gestation period to have a calf every 12 months because there simply aren’t enough days in the year.